OctopusDeploy/blog/blog/2025-05/new-leadership-code/index.md

 - Rushing into decisions without a clear plan.
 - Taking on too much and risking burnout.
-- Engaging in “busy work” that lacks tangible impact.
+- Engaging in busy work that lacks tangible impact.

 ## What’s next?

 Creating the CODE was only the beginning.
 We now have a lot of work to embed these principles into daily leadership practices.
 This includes:

-- Mentor and provide feedback to the company leaders on following the CODE
+- Mentor and provide feedback to the company leaders on following the CODE.
-- When assessing potential new leaders, understand if they can embrace the CODE and embody its principles
+- When assessing potential new leaders, understand if they can embrace the CODE and embody its principles.
 - Challenging ourselves as leaders by regularly reflecting on our actions and identifying ways to better support our people and the company.
 - Fostering a culture of accountability, where feedback is a two-way conversation and leaders at all levels strive to improve continuously.

-By making the CODE central to how we hire, develop and assess leaders, we aim to build a leadership culture that supports our people and drives Octopus toward its long-term goals.
+By making the CODE central to how we hire, develop, and assess leaders, we aim to build a leadership culture that supports our people and drives Octopus toward its long-term goals.

 ## Reflections

 This journey reinforced my belief that leadership is  a collaborative effort.
 By defining and sharing our expectations, we set our leaders up for success and create a culture where everyone can thrive.

-Whether you’re a leader yourself or aspire to become one—my advice is simple: take the time to define what leadership means to you personally.
+Whether you’re a leader yourself or aspire to become one, my advice is simple: take the time to define what leadership means to you personally.
 It’s one of the most impactful ways to ensure alignment, growth, and success.

-If you’re curious to learn more about Octopus Deploy and how we’re building our future, stay tuned for more stories from our People team.
+If you’re curious to learn more about Octopus and how we’re building our future, stay tuned for more stories from our People team.

 Happy deployments!